mgoessen/tails-workshop/tails.md

 If you would like to securely remove a file/directory with Tails, you can simply right on it (on Mac, use the two fingers) and select the *«Wipe»* Option.
 It will be a bit longer, because the content of the file will be rewritten.

+[//]: # TODO: Mention it only have sense in persistence, usb etc, not in the ramdisk files

 ![](https://tails.boum.org/doc/encryption_and_privacy/secure_deletion/wipe_files.png){width=50%}

 You can also wipe all the available space (if you forgot to remove a file securely).
 Be aware however, that for USB sticks and SSD drive, the only way to securely remove a file is to reformat it entirely.
 You can do it in the *«Disks»* Utility that you can launch using *«Application>System>Disks»*.
 Once launch simply select your drive, choose the option to format it in the menu, and in the Format Disk dialog: